CommunitySolidServer/tutorials/getting-started.md

 In practice these could all be different servers, which could all be different CSS instances or all instances of different Solid implementations.

-### Solid client applications
-An important part of the Solid ecosystem is the independence of clients and servers: it should have no impact on a client what Solid server implementation is used, as long as it follows the specification.

-We already saw an example of such an application in the previous section.
+During this interaction,
-The authentication client did not care that we were running a CSS instance, any kind of Solid server would work.
+the client did not care that we were running a CSS instance, any kind of Solid server would have worked.

-An example of a more generic Solid client is [Penny](https://gitlab.com/vincenttunru/penny), of which you can find a running instance at https://penny.vincenttunru.com/.
-Penny allows you to connect to your Solid server which you can then also use to access private data.
-This is an example of a more complete application that makes use of the authentication library in the background.
+This is because the algorithm is based on the Solid specification, and not on any specific implementation.

 ## Editing Community server configurations
 At this point you can stop your CSS instance as we are going to have a look